timjogorman/Multisentence-AMR-guidelines/ms-amr.md

             :time (d3 / date-entity :weekday "Tuesday")))
 ```

-If this sentence were to be split into two sentences, our within-sentences would lose some of the information that we had in the first:
+If this sentence were to be split into two sentences, our within-sentence annotations would lose some of the information that we had in the first example -- we would lose understanding of the boy's destination, because we weren't linking across sentences:

 ```
 "The boy ran off to California."